 Pure Vanilla Extract – optional – While this particular ingredient is not in the Smoothie King version, I like to add it to my smoothies.
 I feel it adds the “cake” flavor.

 To achieve the smoothest smoothie, you must have a strong blender to break down the ice.
-In other words, the cheap blenders typically will not do the trick.
+In other words, cheap blenders typically will not do the trick.

 - High-Performance Blender – A Vitamix or a Ninja is an example of a high-performance blender.
 High-performance blenders can be expensive.
 However, if you make a lot of smoothies, they can be worth the investment.